-The gearing ratio is 55% calculated by dividing total interest bearing liabilities by total assets
+The gearing ratio is currently 43% calculated by dividing total interest bearing liabilities

 2. INTEREST COVER RATIO

 This indicates the Trust's ability to meet its interest payments on borrowings from earnings.
 Interest cover measures the ability of the Trust to service interest on debt from earnings.
 It provides an indication of the Trust's financial health and is used to analyse the sustainability and risks associated with the Trust's level of borrowing.